-Our Home Ownership for MassMutual Employees (HOME) program was created to provide employees of MassMutual, MassMutual International LLC, The MassMutual Trust Company FSB, and MML Investors Services the opportunity to realize their dream of homeownership.
+Our Home Ownership for MassMutual Employees (HOME) program was created to provide full time employees of MassMutual, MassMutual International LLC, The MassMutual Trust Company FSB, and MML Investors Services the opportunity to realize their dream of homeownership in MassMutual's home office community of Springfield, MA.
 The program has been carefully designed to enhance employees’ quality of life by providing education and information on various aspects of homeownership, access to materials and services, and annual awards of forgivable loans of $7,500 or $10,000 to qualified employees.

 Habitat for Humanity

 Over the course of seven months in 2010, more than 300 employees from MassMutual worked with Habitat for Humanity and other community volunteers to help build a home for a family of first-time home buyers.
 MassMutual and its subsidiary, Babson Capital Management LLC, provided more than $100,000 to fund the project while MassMutual’s employees provided more than 2,000 volunteer hours.